exercism/v3/languages/csharp/exercises/concept/string-formatting/.docs/hints.md

 ## 3. German exchange students should be made to feel at home with locale sensitive declarations.

 - To work with interpolated strings view the documentation for [`FormattableString`][formattable-string].
+It may be better, to start with, to use [composite formatting][composite-formatting].
 - You will need to work with [`CultureInfo`][culture-info].
 Note that it implements the [`IFormatProvider`][format-provider] interface.

 [string-interpolation]: https://docs.microsoft.com/en-us/dotnet/csharp/tutorials/string-interpolation